sjdv1982/seamless/seamless-towards-02.md

 ## UPDATE of the UPDATE: Towards flexible and cloud-compatible evaluation / Seamless collaborative protocol
-(text below may be outdated)
 - Multiple mounts should be supported.
 Concept of "mount namespace", default ones: "file", "uri" Namespace is required, but mount identifier (file name, URL, ...) is optional (checksum might suffice) Mounts maybe read and/or write, but read may also be lazy: workers have to actively demand the value from the mount (this will not be kept in memory afterwards, caching has to be done by the mounter)
 - Secret cells: consist of just a checksum, and optionally some mounts.
 These mounts are lazy.
+Seamless servers: Serve a (high-level!) context, transformer, reactor, or (high-level!) macro.
+Low-level implementation: serve a context, transformer or reactor.
+Macro is served as context.
-Seamless servers: common characteristic of services is that they synchronize cells.
+Common characteristic of services is that they synchronize cells.
 When Seamless talks to a Seamless server, it offers a cell.
 First, it provides the checksum and the mounts.
 The server will then respond with one of the following responses ("transfer negotiation"):
  0. Server context is dead; client must re-initialize the server context and and re-send all cells.